jimburton/scrabble/chapters/Chapter1.md

 *Words* are lists of letters and both *racks* and *bags* are lists of tiles.
 Because the `Prelude` includes a type called `Word` we have a name clash here.
-We could call it `ScrabbleWord` or something like that, but it seems more convenient to keep the short name and hide the type in the `Prelude`.
+We could call it `ScrabbleWord` or something like that, but it seems more convenient to keep the short name and hide the type in the `Prelude`, which we don't need anyway.

 ```haskell
 import Prelude hiding Word